forbesmyester/t-fp-from-pairs/README.md

 ## Installation

-Use `npm install t-fp-assoc` to install.
+Use `npm install t-fp-from-pairs` to install.